Ishtiaq Ahmad (fiction writer): Career

 Ishtiaq Ahmad has authored hundreds of suspense thriller novels in Urdu for children which include characters such as Inspector Jamshed, Inspector Kamran Mirza as well as the Shoki brothers.
 He had written nearly 800 spy and detective novels during his writing career.

 Death

-He died on 17 November 2015 at Karachi International Airport on his way back to Lahore.
-He was waiting to board a plane after attending Karachi International Book Fair held at Karachi Expo Centre.
+He died on 17 November 2015 at Jinnah International Airport on his way back to Lahore.
+He was waiting to board a plane after attending the 11th Karachi International Book Fair held at the Karachi Expo Center.
 His cause of death was a serious heart attack.
 Among his survivors were his wife, five sons and three daughters.
-He is buried in his hometown Jhang.
+He was buried at the Adhiwala graveyard in his hometown of Jhang.

 Tribute

-His novels can also be downloaded online from the Maktaba KitabDost website.
-The KitabDost website, was developed by Shahzad Bashir (Writer) in 2020 with reference to the novels of Ishtiaq Ahmed.

-Detective novelist Shahzad Bashir who is inspired by Ishtiaq Ahmed and consider him as his spiritual teacher, wrote a novel "Shuaaon Ka Hungama" on November 17, 2021 as a tribute to Ishtiaq Ahmed.
+Detective novelist Shahzad Bashir, who was inspired by Ishtiaq Ahmed and considered him as his spiritual teacher, wrote a novel Shuaaon Ka Hungama on November 17, 2021 as a tribute to Ishtiaq Ahmed.